keystonejs/keystone/.changeset/many-bulldogs-scream.md

 '@keystone-6/core': major
 ---

-Adds `cache: "bounded"` and `persistedQueries: false` to default Apollo Server config.
+Changes default Apollo Server configuration to use `cache: "bounded"` and `persistedQueries: false`